 On behalf of the Board of Directors of your Company I am delighted to present the 36Directors' Report of your young and vibrant Maharatna Company along with AuditedStandalone and Consolidated Financial Statements for the financial year 2019-20:

-The important nancial highlights on standalone basis for the year 2017-18 are as under:
+The important financial highlights on standalone basis for the year 2019-20 are asunder:

 |Appropriations || || || || |

 |Final Dividend for previous year ||53 ||399 ||47 ||325 |